DV

 Strategy & risk

-BTCI tracks Bitcoin ETPs with a crypto approach, while STRC tracks Preferred equity security issued by MicroStrategy Incorporated. using a cash strategy.
+BTCI tracks Bitcoin ETPs with a crypto approach, while STRC tracks Preferred equity security issued by MicroStrategy Incorporated. with a bitcoin approach.

 Fund details